hugomatheuss/hugomatheuss/README.md

 # 👋 Hi, I'm Hugo Matheus Freire

 ### 🚀 Senior Software Engineer | Backend Specialist | AI Agent Architect
 I’m a software developer driven by the challenge of building high-scalability systems and robust backend architectures.
-With over 6 years of experience, I specialize in the PHP ecosystem (Laravel/Symfony) and Node.js, focused on delivering clean, maintainable, and secure code.
+With over 6 years of experience, I specialize in the PHP ecosystem (Laravel/Symfony), focused on delivering clean, maintainable, and secure code.

 **What I'm currently obsessed with:**
 Bridging the gap between **Autonomous AI Agents** and real-world infrastructure.
 I build tools that allow LLMs to safely interact with servers, managing deployments and dev-ops tasks through secure, asynchronous architectures.